 Ankle rash is an inflammatory reaction of the skin on the ankles.
-Ankle rash may be caused by diseases and other conditions such as infection, inflammation, allergic reaction, parasites, insect bites, and autoimmune processes.
-For instance, an acute ankle rash that appears suddenly may be caused by an allergic reaction or sensitivity to a particular substance, such as poison ivy, hair waxing or shaving, or a simple insect bite.
+Ankle rash may be caused by other conditions such as infection, allergic reaction, parasites, insect bites, and autoimmune processes.
+For instance, an acute ankle rash that appears suddenly may be caused by an allergic reaction or sensitivity to poison ivy, hair waxing or shaving, or an insect bite.

 Like many inflammatory skin diseases, many conditions can bring about ankle rash, which may appear on one or both ankles, and may continue upward to the leg or down to the foot.
 Rashes that develop on the ankle may also begin from further up the leg.

 Chronic ankle rash may be caused by atopic dermatitis or psoriasis.
 It is a skin condition that shows up as red, flaky, crusty patches of skin covered with silvery scales.
 It happens when skin cells build up more rapidly than it normally should.

 Serious cases of ankle rashes include a severe allergic reaction called anaphylaxis (narrowing of airways) and cellulitis (an invasive bacterial or fungal infection of the skin and its surrounding tissues).
 Ankle rash may emerge in different sizes, shapes, and colors.
 The texture of an ankle rash can be flat, raised, blotchy, bumpy or scaly and could include flaking off or peeling of the skin.
 Ankle rashes can also appear as dots, spots or patches, or they may appear to be solid and continuous.
 They may or may not be itchy, and can be red, white, purple, or silver in color.